jessepav/lacygoill-wiki-backup/VM.md

 If you give to your VM the access to a usb device, as soon as you start your VM, the usb  device will be  ejected from the host  OS without having  been properly unmounted.
-Because of this, you may lose data.
+Because of this, you might lose data.

 Be sure that no usb device is connected  to your machine when you start a VM, or that the VM can't access the usb device.